gotamer/ntpc/README.md

 I use it to periodically update my Linux laptop system time.
 On my system it runs once an hour via a cron job.

+It works well, and is stable.
+I been running it for years.

 This is a fork of Vladimir Vivien's go-ntp-client.
 (Thank you Vladimir)